panchanandevops/Observing-Nginx-Ingress-Controller/README.md

 ## Acknowledgment

 Special thanks to **Henrik Rexed** for her valuable guidance and teachings.
-You can find her on [Is it Observable](https://www.youtube.com/c/IsitObservable).
+You can find him on [Is it Observable](https://www.youtube.com/c/IsitObservable).